idptools/metapredict/README.md

 ### Recent changes
 This section is a log of recent changes with metapredict.
 My hope is that as I change things, this section can help you figure out why a change was made and if it will break any of your current work flows.
 The first major changes were made for the 0.56 release, so tracking will start there.
 Reasons are not provided for bug fixes for because the reason can assumed to be fixing the bug...

+#### V1.2
+Change:
+Major update.
+Changed some basic functionality.
+Made it such that you don't need to specify to save (for disorder prediction values or graphs).
+Rather, if a file path is specified, the files will be saved.
+Updated graphing functionality to allow for specifying the disorder cutoff line and to allow users to highlight various regions of the graph.
+Changed import such that you can now just use import metapredict as meta in Python (as opposed to import metapredict and then from metapredict import meta).
+Lots of backend changes to make metapredict more stable.
+Added additional testing.
+Updated documentation.
+Standardized file reading/writing.
+Made it so user can specify file type of saved graphs.
+Added backend meta_tools.py to handle the busywork.
+Changed version numbering for networks.
+Updated code to avoid OMPLIB issue (known bug in previous versions).
+Updated all command-line tools to match backend code.

+#### V1.1
+Change:
+Fixed some bugs.

 #### V1.0
 Change: